-The Company invested substantially all of the proceeds of the Notes in the Class F Shares issued by the Master Company.
-The objective of the Master Company in respect of the Class F Shares was to achieve medium-term capital gains in the net asset value through the implementation of a quantitatively driven currency investment process.
-In June 2009, the Company redeemed out of the Class F shares of the Master Company on occurrence of a stop trading trigger event.
+The Company invested substantially all of the proceeds of the Notes in the Class E Shares issued by the Master Company.
+The objective of the Master Company in respect of the Class E Shares was to achieve medium-term capital gains in the net asset value through the implementation of a quantitatively driven currency investment process.
+In June 2009, the Company redeemed out of the Class E shares of the Master Company and entered stop-trigger trading.
 The Company is therefore no longer pursuing its investment objective and has invested in debt instruments with the objective of capital preservation.